 REQUIREMENTS – Before proceeding, the following requirements must be met:

-- 25-hour Pre-License Course.
+- Pre-License Course.
 You must already have completed a pre license course from Associated Builders and Contractors Inc (ABC), Utah Home Builders Association (UHBA), or Associated General Contractors of Utah (AGC).
-Click Here for course info.
+Specialty contractors require a 25-hour pre-licensure course.
+All general contractors (E100, R100, B100), plumbing and electrical contractors require a 30-hour pre-licensure course (unless you took the pre-licensure course BEFORE October 1, 2019 in which case you do not need the extra 5 hours) Click Here for course info.

 - General Liability Insurance Certificate.
 You must have obtained a general liability insurance certificate with minimum required coverage of $100,000 for each incident and $300,000 in total that covers and where DOPL is listed as certificate holder.